Behavior Interventions for Any Situation

 Break Student Work into Small Chunks

-Giving students 3 pages of math work could feel overwhelming for some.
+Giving students three pages of math work could feel overwhelming for some.
 A tip is to fold the page in half so that the student can only see half of the problems at once.
-Keep the other 2 math pages face down on the table or save for later work at a different time so as not to overwhelm them all at once.
+Keep the other two math pages face down on the table or save them for later work at a different time so as not to overwhelm them all at once.

 Have a Visual Schedule and Preview it Often